01 of 05

-Left Photo: a row of surface crochet slip stitches in progress.
+- Left photo: Here is a row of surface crochet slip stitches in progress.
 Like the potholder itself, these slip stitches are worked in kitchen cotton yarn.

-Right Photo: After finishing the first row of surface crochet slip stitches, I decided to add another layer of the same stitches overtop of it.
-I used embroidery floss, which is much finer than the kitchen cotton, to do this.
+- Right photo: After finishing the first row of surface crochet slip stitches, we decided to add another layer of the same stitches over the top of it.
+We used embroidery floss, which is much finer than the kitchen cotton, to do this.

 The second layer of stitches creates an interesting effect; it's like a fine outline on top of the thicker line.
 The dark color adds a nice bit of contrast and emphasis to the design.

-I'm adding this to my list of patriotic crochet patterns for Fourth of July.
+This is one of many patriotic crochet patterns for Fourth of July.
 If you don't care for red, white and blue, please feel free to recolor the design any way you like.
 If you'd like to make this Valentine's Day pattern, switch the blues to pinks.
 If you'd like to make this a Christmas pattern, switch the blues to greens.
 You could also just stick with the red and white stripes if you prefer; the red and white stripes resemble a candy cane.
 There are many interesting possibilities.